 The Commission expects LCB/SVI to complete the project within 24 months from the start date (as determined by the procedure below).
 If LCB/SVI is unable to complete the proposed project within the 24-month timeframe requirement, it must notify the Director of CD as soon as LCB/SVI becomes aware of this possibility.
-If such notice is not provided, the Commission may reduce payment for failure to satisfy this requirement by timely notifying CD's Director.
+If such notice is not timely provided, the Commission may reduce payment for failure to meet this requirement.

-4 SVI-Environmental Report-4, received by CD on 11/10/16.
+&lt;sup>10 SVI-Environmental Report-4, received by CD on 11/10/16.